HarcourtsAcademy/grav/user/pages/02.courses/04.sales/01.sales_programme/01.gsthw/modular_sidebar.md

 ---

 This programme is designed for people who wish to become registered real estate salespersons, have moved country or interstate, or operate as personal assistants.
 A blended learning programme incorporating online learning, in-class training and in-the-field projects, this programme provides the required qualifications for industry certification.

-Attached to this programme is [iStart24](/courses/sales/istart24) - a 6 month programme of clear instruction and learning activities each day, each week, for 24 weeks.
-Throughout the programme we've provided real life examples that have worked for some of our most successful sales consultants.
-Let their experience guide you along your journey.
+Attached to this programme is [iStart Online](/courses/sales/istart) - a 12 workshop programme of clear instruction and on-the-job business activities.

 ===